ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 with a block of code.
 An *invocation* specifies the name of the code abstraction and arguments matching its declaration.

+Declarations can be nested.
+A nested declaration is not visible outside its enclosing declaration.
+The body of a nested declaration may access entities from its enclosing declarations with the prefix [`outer`](../expressions/#outer).

 To support recursive abstractions, a code invocation can appear before the implementation is known, but after the prototype declaration.